-- the release of dangerous substances into indoor air, soil, and water during the use stage, - instructions for proper use of the product, e.g. to minimise energy or water consumption or to improve the durability of the product, - instructions for proper maintenance and service of the product, e.g. to minimise energy or water consumption or to improve the durability of the product, - information on key parts of the product that determine its durability, - information on recycling including, e.g. suitable procedures for recycling the entire product or selected parts and the potential environmental benefits gained, - information on a suitable method of reuse of the product (or parts of the products) and procedures for disposal as waste at the end of its life cycle, - information regarding disposal of the product, or inherent materials, and any other information considered necessary to minimise the product's end-of-life impacts, and - information regarding % of reused components in the product and % of not reusable components at the EoL in the case of remanufactured parts.
+- the release of dangerous substances into indoor air, soil, and water during the use stage, - instructions for proper use of the product, e.g. to minimise energy or water consumption or to improve the durability of the product, - instructions for proper maintenance and service of the product, e.g. to minimise energy or water consumption or to improve the durability of the product, - information on key parts of the product that determine its durability, - information on recycling including, e.g. suitable procedures for recycling the entire product or selected parts and the potential environmental benefits gained, - information on a suitable method of reuse of the product (or parts of the products) and procedures for disposal as waste at the end of its life cycle, - information regarding disposal of the product, or inherent materials, and any other information considered necessary to minimise the product's end-of-life impacts, and - a more detailed description of an organisation's overall environmental work, in addition to the information listed under Section 0, such as: - the existence of any type of organised environmental activity, and - information on where interested parties may find more details about the organisation's environmental work.